Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Introduction

 \begin{theorem} \quad \begin{itemize} \item[(i)] Assume that either $p \geq 3$ if $\lambda < 0$ or $3 \leq p \leq 4$ if $ \lambda > 0.$ The IBVP (\ref{half}) is globally well-posed in $H^s (\R^+)$ for any $1\leq s < \frac52$ with auxiliary date $(\phi,h)$ drawn from $ H^s (\mathbb{R}^+) \times H^{\frac{s+1}{2}}_{loc} (\mathbb{R}^+)$. \item[(ii)] Assume that either $p \geq 3 $ if $ \lambda < 0$ or $3 \leq p \leq \frac{10}{3}$ if $ \lambda > 0.$ The IBVP (\ref{finite}) is globally well-posed in $H^s (0,L)$ for any $1\leq s < \frac52$ with $\phi \in H^s (0,L)$ and $ h_1 , \ h_2 \in H^{\frac{s+1}{2}}_{loc} (\mathbb{R}^+)$. \end{itemize} \end{theorem}

 The rest of the paper is organized as follows.
-A general overview of the problems together with an outline of the strategy for analysing them is provided in Section 2.
+A general overview of the problems together with an outline of the strategy for analyzing them is provided in Section 2.
 The IBVP (\ref{half}) takes center stage in Section 3 which consists of three subsections.
 In Subsection 3.1, explicit solution formulas are derived for associated linear problems.
 In Subsection 3.2, various Strichartz estimates are established using these solution formulas.
 The local well-posedness of the IBVP (\ref{half}) on $\R^+$ is established in Subsection 3.3.
 In Section 4, local well-posedness for the IBVP (\ref{finite}) on the finite interval $(0, L)$ is studied.
 The global well-posedness of (\ref{half}) and (\ref{finite}) will be investigated in Section 5.
-An Appendix is added where a technical lemma and a telling counterexample are presented.
+The paper concludes with an Appendix where a technical lemma needed in establishing Proposition \ref{prop3.6} is proved and a telling counterexample, which concerns the optimality of the assumption $h_1 , h_2 \in H^{(s+1)/2} ( 0 , T ) $ in Theorem \ref{th-finite}, is presented.